 NCCH (National Centre for Classification in Health) 2006.
 The international statistical classification of diseases and related health problems, 10th revision, Australian modification.
 Sydney: NCCH.

 WHO (World Health Organization) 2010.
 ATC: International classification of diseases (ICD).
 Geneva: Viewed December 2015.

-This section provides a list of codes used to define mental health-related general practice encounters from the Bettering the Evaluation and Care of Health (BEACH) database (as used in the general practice section) and mental health-related hospital separations from the National Hospital Morbidity Database (as used in the Same day admitted mental health-related care section).
+This section provides a list of codes used to define mental health-related general practice encounters from the Bettering the Evaluation and Care of Health (BEACH) database (as used in the general practice section) and mental health-related hospital separations from the National Hospital Morbidity Database (as used in the Admitted patients section).

-Data from the National Hospital Morbidity Database (NHMD) are the source for the Same day admitted mental health-related care sections of this online report.
+Data from the National Hospital Morbidity Database (NHMD) are the source for the Admitted patients section of this site.
 The definition of the scope of each section is provided in the section’s introduction or data source.
 Key elements of these definitions depend on the ICD-10-AM diagnosis codes and the Australian Classification of Health Interventions (ACHI) procedure codes.
 The codes in-scope are listed below.